vitessio/website/content/en/blog/2026-09-24-hardening-emergency-reparent-shard.md

   --allow-split-brain-promotion
 ```

+The flag is available only to shards using MySQL or Percona GTIDs.
+MariaDB and file-position replication remain on the existing non-GTID path and cannot use this override.
 The flag requires `--new-primary`, and the requested tablet must be one of the original undominated leaders _(no other candidate contains a strictly more complete version of its history)_.
 ERS promotes exactly that tablet and preserves its full history

 This is lossy recovery, not a merge.
 Transactions unique to the other branches will not be part of the new primary's history, and tablets holding those branches may need to be rebuilt. `VTOrc` never enables this automatically; choosing which data to preserve is an operator decision